yellowmessenger/documentation/docs/cookbooks/voice-as-channel/reporting/conv_cdr.md

 ------

-## 3. Merge and analyse CDR and conversation data post-call disconnection
+## Step 3.
+Merge and analyse CDR and conversation data post-call disconnection

 1. Create a new flow from scratch by following the steps provided [here](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/journeys#2-create-a-flow).
 2. On the start node, add an [event trigger](https://docs.yellow.ai/docs/platform_concepts/studio/build/Flows/configureflow#trigger-flow-using-event) by selecting **Event** as the trigger and `callbackStatus` as the value.
 This will ensure that the flow executes when the call has ended as per the backend logic.
 See the image below for reference.
     ![](https://i.imgur.com/5xbfRqM.png)
 3. Add a [variable](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/action-nodes#22-variables) action node to retrieve CDR-related entries.
     ![](https://i.imgur.com/8wBb4Bf.png)
-4. Add a database node to combine CDR and custom fields into one table.
+4. Add a database node to combine CDR and conversational detail fields into one table.
 Refer to the steps outlined [here](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/action-nodes#23-database) to learn how to use the DB node.
     ![](https://i.imgur.com/yuogCEP.png)
     :::info
     **Pre-requisite**